 - Other organic matters

-Mix equal portion of the components and fill them up in the containers.
-This potting soil mix ensures proper drainage system as well as provide necessary nutrients to the plants.
+Mix equal portions of the components and fill them up in the containers.
+This potting soil mix ensures a proper drainage system as well as provides necessary nutrients to the plants.
 Provide liquid tomato fertilizer regularly to get a good harvest.

 Read more about preparing the soil for tomato plants.